Peckforton Castle: Later history and present use

 Before moving into the castle in the 1890s, Wilbraham Tollemache, 2nd Baron Tollemache added central heating and electric light.
 In 1922 a large scheme of afforestation was started on the Peckforton Hills, and the resulting woodland has been granted the status of a Site of Special Scientific Interest.
 Bentley Tollemache, 3rd Baron Tollemache, grandson of Wilbraham Tollemache, and his family left Peckforton at the outbreak of the Second World War in 1939.

 During the war the castle was used as a hostel for physically handicapped children who had been evacuated from the London area.
 Bentley Tollemache died in 1955 and, as he had no sons, the estate passed to his cousin, John Tollemache.

 During the 1970s, 1980s and early 1990s, the castle was used as a location for shooting films and television programmes.
 These include the Doctor Who serial The Time Warrior, broadcast in 1973–74, and a 1991 movie of Robin Hood starring Patrick Bergin and Uma Thurman.
 From 1982 to 1986, Treasure Trap, one of the world's first live action role-playing games, took place on the site.
 In 1988 the castle was purchased by an American, Evelyn Graybill, for £1 million.
 She renovated most of the building and secured planning permission to convert it into a hotel.

 In 2006 a member of the Naylor family was married in the castle, and the family subsequently bought it.
-Peckforton is now used as an hotel and for corporate events and weddings.
+Peckforton is now used as a hotel and for corporate events and weddings.
 The building was severely damaged by fire in June 2011 during a wedding, the cost of the damage being in the region of £6 million.
 In December 2011 the bridegroom admitted to a charge of arson.